 Many veterinarians believe that cyber criminals are not a threat to their practices.
+Saying this though, it wouldn’t hurt businesses in this industry yo undergo a pci compliance test, in the hopes of keeping themselves safe from these sort of threats.
+It is always best to be safe than sorry in situations like these, especially with the rise of technology.
 However, when choosing between a large corporation or bank with security teams and firewalls preventing access to databases and a veterinary office with no firewall or security team, the veterinary practice will be the chosen target.
 In fact, many hackers specifically target small veterinary offices because they believe that the small business may not have the resources for sophisticated security devices and do not enforce employee security policies.

 Veterinary practices are an increasing target for cyber criminals.
 These offices hold a large amount of data, including names, addresses, credit card information and even banking information.
 The threat of this information being stolen by a staff member or a cyber-criminal is great, and veterinary practice owners must address this concern before a cyber breach creates a legal nightmare for the veterinary practice.